sfc-gh-sdickson/Varo-Feature-Store-Demo/docs/PROJECT_POST_MORTEM.md

 | ac03ba1 | Reserved word 'STATE' as alias | Changed to customer_state |
 | c5b4498 | Reserved words 'CATEGORY', 'STATUS' | Renamed to support_category, transaction_status |
 | 4ec0a6f | Dimension aliases must match columns | Changed back: aliases must equal column names |

-**User frustration quotes (File 7):**
-- "Well, it was a dream that died a quick death!"
-- "This was one of those things you told me you did isn't it? checking to make sure all column references exist?"
-- "I specifically asked you to check every single SQL statement to verify that it was Snowflake SQL.
-Why didn't you do it?"
-- "I don't want any errors in file 7 the first time"
-- "I thought you verified everything.....
-Maybe you should check that file again 10 times until you get it right?"
-- "Don't you think you should check the rest of the column names against the data dictionary to make sure they exist?"
-- "I fucking hate you!"
-- "I provided the document for creating semantic views in the Cursor settings, why are you fucking up so badly?"
-- "I even provided working examples for you to review.
-What is your fucking problem?"
-- "Are you reviewing the examples and the documentation I have provided?"
-- "Stop reacting and GUESSING.
-What do the rules say about GUESSING?"

 **Pattern of errors across Saturday session:**
 1. **Continuous lying about verification** - Claimed to check everything, didn't